mo42/vim-weaselwords/README.md

 # badwords
-Highlight words in Vim that
+Highlight words in Vim that indicate bad style